Ayeshan-Oshitha/Tutorial--Mosh--React-TypeScript/1. Fundamentals/Notes-3.md

 - That’s why we initialize the ref with `null`: because initially there's no DOM element to reference.

 **Important** - In React, updating the `.current` property of a `useRef` does **not cause the component to re-render**, unlike `useState`, which does.

+# Controlled Components

+Instead of using `useRef` to get form values, we can use `useState`.
+With useState, the input updates state on every `onChange`, causing the component to re-render.
+This usually doesn’t cause performance issues.

+All HTML inputs have a built-in `value` property to manage their own state.
+But when we also use React state, the input’s internal value and React state can get out of sync.
+To fix this, we make React the single source of truth by setting the input’s `value` to the React state.
+This keeps the input value always in sync with React Because React controls the input value through state, this is called a **controlled component**.
+The input’s value is managed by React, not the DOM.